Russell Luna spent a decade and a half as a sports media professional before moving to corporate communications.

 Before joining the Big 12 office, Luna spent three seasons as the associate director of athletic communications at West Virginia University.
 While at WVU, he helped promote All-America campaigns for WNBA first-round pick Bria Holmes and Mountaineer standout Tynice Martin.
 Holmes was honored as a four-time All-America Honorable Mention and a 2016 Senior CLASS Award Second Team All-American.
-Additionally, Luna's 2016-17 women's basketball media guide was voted best in the country by the College Sports Information Directors of America (CoSIDA).
+Additionally, Luna's 2016-17 women's basketball media guide was voted the best in the country by the College Sports Information Directors of America (CoSIDA).

 Luna spent two years as the assistant director of athletic communications at his alma mater Middle Tennessee in 2012-13 and 2013-14.
 While with the Blue Raiders, Luna handled publicity for the nationally-ranked women's basketball program, baseball, women's tennis and assisted as the secondary contact for football.